Shizerq/ThinkPad_X230_Hackintosh/README.md

 # What can work but I'm not sure:
 - FaceTime and iMessage - I followed the guide, but I still can't log in.
 Maybe I will have to contact Apple Support;
-- AirDrop (I'll check this when my iPhone will arrive and update).
+- AirDrop (I'll check this when my iPhone will arrive).

 # Bugs:
 - Hibernation;